Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 - Key performance indicators

-- Request specific examples of coaching industry work
+- Ask for examples of coaching industry work

-Week 1: Systems access, tool training, process review Week 2: Shadow activities, handle tasks with guidance Week 3: Independent task execution with daily check-ins Week 4: Full responsibility with weekly reviews
+Week 1: Systems access, tool training, process review Week 2: Shadow activities, tasks with guidance Week 3: Independent work with daily check-ins Week 4: Full responsibility with weekly reviews

 Expect 3-4 weeks for mid-level VAs to reach full productivity.